AlexK020908/210-project/README.md

 # My Personal Project

 ## what will my application?
-my personal project will be revolved around a **sneaker botting profit-loss tracker with graphs**.
+my personal project will be revolved around a **sneaker botting profit-loss tracker**.
 This programme is specifically made for sneaker-botters who like to buy sneakers on websites for retail price and re-selling them at a higher price to make profits.
-This application will log  buys and sells and calculate gross profit and net profit.
+This application will log  buys and sells and calculate  net profit.
 Every time the user makes a buy or sale, he/she can log entries into this application.
-The application will also provide total gross and net profits.
+The application will also provide total revenue and net profits.
 There will be two main types of **Investment**, one is support investment, and the other is sneaker investment

 the programme will have:
 -  4 entry options of **investments**, which will include: